-An evaluation was performed under the supervision and with the participation of our management, including our chief executive officer and our chief financial officer as to the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this report.
+An evaluation was performed under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer as to the effectiveness of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of the end of the period covered by this report.
 Any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives.
-Based on that evaluation, the chief executive officer and the chief financial officer of the Company have concluded that, as of the end of the period covered by this report, our disclosure controls and procedures are effective.
+Based on that evaluation, the Chief Executive Officer and the Chief Financial Officer of the Company have concluded that, as of the end of the period covered by this report, our disclosure controls and procedures are not effective because of the material weakness discussed below under "Managements Report On Internal Control Over Financial Reporting.